gradle/github-dependency-graph-gradle-plugin/README.md

 As well as the `GitHubDependencyGraphPlugin`, which is tailored for use by the [gradle/actions/dependency-submission](https://github.com/gradle/actions/tree/main/dependency-submission) GitHub Action, this repository also provides the `SimpleDependencyGraphPlugin`, which generates dependency-graph outputs in simple text format.

-To use the `SimpleDependencyGraphPlugin` you'll need to create an `init-script.gradle` file to apply the plugin to your project:
+To use the `SimpleDependencyGraphPlugin` you'll need to create an `init.gradle` file to apply the plugin to your project:

 ```groovy
 initscript {